-Chickenpox has been seen in some elementary school aged children in the Anglophone West School District.
+Chickenpox has been seen in some children attending this school.

 Who can develop chickenpox infection?

 People who had chickenpox infection or who have received chickenpox vaccine are usually immune to the disease.
 Most children born between 2000-08 have received at least one dose of chickenpox vaccine according to the New Brunswick childhood immunization schedule.
 The chickenpox vaccine can protect those who have not had chicken pox infection or been immunized against the virus.
 If the vaccine is given within 5 days of exposure to chickenpox, the vaccine can prevent or reduce the severity of disease.